joekaiser/blog/_posts/blog/2019-04-10-spotify-music-for-coders.md

 I work in an open-office environment.
 There are only 4 of us in the room, but it can still be distracting.
 Someone is on a call.
 These two are catching up.
 Did he say my name?

+Downing out the noise is imperative.
 I have tried every "focus" playlist Spotify recommended to me, but they are so slow and peaceful.
-I could fall asleep listening to them 😴

-I wanted something upbeat but not too crazy and no lyrics to distract me.
+I could fall asleep listening to them 😴 I wanted something upbeat but not too crazy and no lyrics to distract me.
 Enter the creatively named [Music for Coding](https://open.spotify.com/user/jdkaiser/playlist/2Uh4sdLSVfCz79j9RWfHcN?si=LSSXROnyR7OObnSeWibVHw).
 3 hours of music to drown out the noise when you need it the most.

 I have been using it for a few months, and it hasn't let me down yet.
 If you are in the mood for something new and different then give it a try.